 e.
-Coaches may not enter the court enclosure except for the one (1) allowable coach during the quarterfinals, semifinals and championship matches at the state final tournament.
+Coaches may not enter the court enclosure except for the one (1) allowable coach during the semifinals, 5/6 place, 3/4 place and championship matches at the state final tournament.

 2) If the tournament is moved indoors, one (1) eligible coach per team may be allowed to sit courtside.